ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/quantum_yield.md

 :::

-The value of $\phi_0$ captures the conversion rate of moles photosynthetically active photons into moles of $\ce{CO2}$.
-The theoretical maximum for this value is 1/9, in the absence of a Q cycle, or 1/8 when a Q cycle is operating {cite}`long:1993a`.
+The value of $\phi_0$ captures the conversion rate of moles of photosynthetically active photons into moles of $\ce{CO2}$.
+The theoretical maximum for this value is 1/8: eight moles of light photons are required to capture 1 mole of carbon.
+In some cases, this value may be reduced to 1/9, when a Q cycle is not operating within the plant cell {cite}`long:1993a`.

 These theoretical maxima are not necessarily directly used in calculating light use
 efficiency:

 * The values of $\phi_0$ are often adjusted to include other components of light